eingland/eingland-site/posts/look-up-country-by-ip-dotnet-core.md

 As a training exercise I referenced <https://github.com/karan/Projects> and started a project to create a web service to look up the country from an IP address with .NET Core.
 I used the DB-IP downloadable CSV for IP ranges and the associated countries.
 The code took a single night to write and consists of only a couple functions to process the table and return the country.

-I Parse the CSV and do an inline comparison with the submitted IP and the ranges in each row of the CSV with Linq syntax.
+I Parse the CSV and do an inline comparison with the submitted IP and the ranges in each row of the CSV with LINQ syntax.

 ```cs
 var uintaddress = ConvertIPToUint(address);